neokoda/movie_booker/README.md

 - purchase: The pages for purchasing a ticket.
 They include a page for selecting date and time, a page for selecting seats, a confirmation page, and a success page for when a user completes a transaction.
 - tickets: Users can view and refund their tickets here.

+### Setting up the server
+1. Make sure Apache is installed.
+2. Place the files in this repository to Apache's 'htdocs' folder (depends on the document root directory, for Windows it's typically 'C:\xampp\htdocs').
+3. Start the Apache service.

-- ### Setting up the database
+### Setting up the database
-1. Make sure to have MySQL installed and running.
+1. Make sure to have MySQL installed and start the service.
 2. Create a new database named movie_booker.
-3. Import movie_booker.sql
+3. Import movie_booker.sql to the database.

 ## Features